pnp/blog/content/post/get-permission-report-for-sharepoint-online-or-onedrive-file.md

+---
-# Get Permission Report for SharePoint Online or OneDrive File using CLI for Microsoft 365
+title: "Get Permission Report for SharePoint Online or OneDrive File using CLI for Microsoft 365"
+date: 2021-09-29T03:29:00-04:00
+author: "Arjun Menon"
+categories: []
+images: []
+tags: []
+type: "regular"
+draft: false

+---

 There were couple of folks who were asking me whether there are some ways where we can generate a Permission Report for a particular file in